 W3C Decentralized Identifiers

-The tyronZIL DID-Method refers to the following terms specified in W3C Decentralized Identifiers (DIDs) v1.0:
+This DID Method refers to the following terms specified in W3C Decentralized Identifiers (DIDs) v1.0:

-A DID-Method is a specification for the precise scheme of a DID, and it also specifies the methods creating, resolving, updating and deactivating such a DID and its DID-Document, using a specific type of verifiable data registry, in tyronZIL's case, Zilliqa.
+A DID Method is a specification for the precise scheme of a DID, and it also specifies the methods creating, resolving, updating and deactivating such a DID and its DID Document, using a specific type of verifiable data registry, in tyronzil's case, Zilliqa.